Hot Chicken–Where to Find It and How to Eat It

 The deep roots of hot chicken, however, are tied to the overindulgent drinker, the night-shift worker and those rolling out of jazz clubs in the wee hours.
 Legend has it that it was originated by a vengeful wife who heavily peppered her husband’s chicken to punish him for his carousing.
 To her chagrin, he loved it and asked her to make it again.

-Historically you order a chicken breast or thigh/leg quarter that comes on a slice of white bread with pickle chips and maybe some fries on the side.
+Historically you’d order a chicken breast or thigh/leg quarter that came on a slice of white bread with pickle chips and maybe some fries on the side.
 However, hot chicken comes in many forms these days.

 Here’s what you do When Not Everyone Wants Hot Chicken